1: Your Ego

 Most people have the mindset that they will dabble with it or try it out for a period of time and see how it goes.
 Success never works that way.

-In conclusion, these are 10 things that hold people back in network marketing.
+In conclusion, these are 10 things that hold you back in network marketing.
 Of course, these aren’t the ONLY things, but I do believe they are the most common things.